kalenjordan/magehero/README.md

 Just login and it will allow you to auth with GitHub and then click on your username in the top right and save your details as JSON.

+#### I'm not looking for work.
+Why should I sign up?

+The majority of the developers listed on here aren't looking for work.
+It's more than just a listing for people looking for work - it's a listing of Magento developers as rated/reviewed/loved/admired by the community.

+As such, having a listing of Magento "heroes" that doesn't include some of our obvious heroes (Vinai, Alan, Ben, etc.) feels totally incomplete.

+There's a pretty clear indicator of availability (the Available column) and we'll probably figure out a way to make that even more abundantly clear at some point in the future.

 #### Why is the design of the site so horrendous?

 Because I wanted to get something quick and dirty up to get the ball